The following Commercial practice note provides comprehensive and up to date legal information covering:

 This Practice Note compares sales agents, who procure (and often conclude) contracts with customers for their principal, with distributors.
 Sales agents also commonly handle marketing.
 Other common types of agent in commercial matters include freight forwarding agents and media agents who represent media or sports personalities.

 Distribution has certain features in common with agency, but the legal structure is different.
-A distributor buys from a manufacturer and sells as independent principal, applying a mark-up to the manufacturer's sale price
+A distributor buys from a manufacturer and sells as independent principal, applying a mark-up to the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.